johnmcfarlane/papers/c++/contractual-disappointment.md

 Reply-to: John McFarlane <[sg21@john.mcfarlane.name](mailto:sg21@john.mcfarlane.name)>

-> "Oh who can say how subtle and safe one feels" (John Betjeman, False Security)

 This document offers advice on writing robust programs in C++.
 It draws on personal experience in domains including interactive entertainment, large-scale server systems, and safety-critical devices.